Jackpot! Las Vegas wins WNBA draft lottery again

-NEW YORK (AP) — The Las Vegas Aces will pick first in the WNBA draft for a third straight year.
+NEW YORK (AP) — Bill Laimbeer and the Las Vegas Aces are on a hot streak.

-Las Vegas won the draft lottery Tuesday night after barely missing the playoffs this past season.
+The franchise will have the first pick in the WNBA draft for a third straight year after barely missing the playoffs this past season.
+No team had ever had the No. 1 pick in three consecutive years.

-The Aces had the second-best chance (27.6 percent) to secure the top choice after finishing with the second-worst combined record the past two seasons.
-They drafted Kelsey Plum in 2017 when the franchise was still in San Antonio and took A’ja Wilson with the No. 1 pick this past season.
+“Well, you know, our franchise is an up-and-coming franchise,” Laimbeer said.
+“We were the youngest team in the league this year.
+With the No. 1 pick this year it gives us multiple options.
+I’m sure our phone will ring off the hook.”

-The New York Liberty will draft second after moving up from the fourth spot.
-Indiana, which had a 44 percent chance to get the top pick, will go third and Chicago will pick fourth.
+Las Vegas had the second-best chance (27.6 percent) to secure the top choice after finishing with the second-worst combined record the past two seasons.
+They drafted Kelsey Plum in 2016 when the team was still in San Antonio and took A’ja Wilson with the No. 1 pick this past season.
+Now, Laimbeer has a chance to add another piece to a talented young team.

 Most Read Sports Stories